DFM 253 Nutrition in Health and Disease (Units: 3)

 Research in human nutrient requirements and metabolic interrelationships of vitamins, minerals, water and non-nutritive substances found in foods.

 DFM 451 Community Nutrition and Assessment (Units: 3)

 Nutritional assessment applied to community and clinical settings.
 Assessment protocols and practice.
-Nutrition counseling strategies, program planning and evaluation, legislation and public policy.
-Classwork, 2 units; laboratory, 1 unit.
+Nutrition counseling strategies, program planning and evaluation, legislation, and public policy.
+Lecture, 2 units; laboratory, 1 unit.